 Medicare Advantage plans are rated by the federal government on a scale of one to five stars based on measures such as quality of care, accessibility and customer satisfaction ratings.

 Enrolling in a Medicare Advantage Plan

-As with most private health insurance plans, there are certain dates placed on when customers can enroll in or change a Medicare Advantage plan.
+As with most private health insurance plans, there are certain time periods when customers can enroll in or change a Medicare Advantage plan.
 In order to make an initial enrollment in a Medicare Advantage plan, you must first be eligible for Original Medicare Part A and Part B. Second, you may not enroll in a Medicare Advantage plan if you have end-stage renal disease.

-If you meet that criteria, there are then only certain time frames for when you may enroll:
+If you meet that criteria, there are then only certain time frames during which you may enroll:

 - Initial Enrollment Period (IEP).
 This is the seven-month period beginning three months before you turn 65 years old, your birthday month and the three months after turning 65.
 This is when you can enroll in a Medicare Advantage Plan for the first time.